-Depending on the installation, an auxiliary boost element may be supplied with an RT or RW series storage tank.
+Depending on the installation, an auxiliary boost element may be supplied with an RT series storage tank.

-If an auxiliary boost element is supplied by Rheem, remove bridging wire at the terminals marked 'A7 and A9' behind the element controller cover and connect the terminal 'A7' and 'A9' of the element to the voltage free terminal marked 'VF / VF' in the heat pump enclosure to control the operation of the boost element.
-Wiring is not polarity sensitive.
-Refer to the diagram on page 58 and photo on page 59
+If a single auxiliary boost element is supplied by Rheem, remove bridging wire at the terminals marked 'A7 and A9' behind the element controller cover and connect the terminal A7 and A9 to the voltage free terminal marked 'VF' in the heat pump enclosure to control the operation of the boost element.